Phosphatidylinositol and Related Phosphoinositides

 1. Phosphatidylinositol

-Structure and Occurrence: Phosphatidylinositol is both a membrane constituent and a required participant in metabolic processes in most life forms, both directly and via its metabolites.
+Structure and Occurrence: Phosphatidylinositol is both a membrane constituent and a crucial participant in metabolic processes in most life forms, both directly and via its metabolites.
 It is an acidic (anionic) phospholipid that in essence consists of a phosphatidic acid backbone linked via the phosphate group to inositol (hexahydroxycyclohexane).
 In general, myo-D-inositol is by far the commonest stereochemical form and has one axial hydroxyl in position 2 with the remainder equatorial, i.e., a chair-like structure, although other forms (scyllo- and chiro-) have been found on occasion in plants.
 The sn‑1‑stearoyl-2-arachidonoyl molecular species, which has a unique place in animal metabolism, is illustrated.

 Formula of phosphatidylinositol

 Phosphatidylinositol is abundant in brain tissue where it can amount to 10% of the phospholipids, but it is present in all tissues, cell types and membranes at relatively low levels in comparison to many other phospholipids.
 In rat liver, it amounts to 1.7 micromoles/g., i.e., less than phosphatidylcholine, phosphatidylethanolamine and phosphatidylserine.
 Under normal conditions, it is present entirely in the inner leaflet of the erythrocyte membrane and of the plasma membrane in nucleated cells.
-Other than in Mycobacteria and Actinomycetales, phosphatidylinositol per se is only occasionally found in prokaryotes, although the thermophilic α-proteobacterium Rhodothermus marinus contains dialkylether glycerophosphoinositides, while Archaea produce alkyl-glycero-analogues with an alternate stereochemistry of the glycerol moiety.
+Other than in Mycobacteria and Actinomycetales, phosphatidylinositol per se is only occasionally found in prokaryotes, although the thermophilic α-proteobacterium Rhodothermus marinus contains dialkylether glycerophosphoinositides, while Archaea produce alkyl-glycero-analogues with an alternative stereochemistry of the glycerol moiety.

 The fatty acid composition of phosphatidylinositol is rather distinctive as shown in Table 1, and in almost all animal tissues, the characteristic feature is a high content of stearic and arachidonic acids.
 All the stearic acid is linked to position sn-1 and all the arachidonic acid to position sn-2, and as much as 70% of the total lipid may consist of the single molecular species sn-1-stearoyl-sn-2-arachidonoyl-glycerophosphorylinositol (see Table 2 below).
 Although 1‑alkyl- and alkenyl- forms of phosphatidylinositol are known, they tend to be much less abundant than the diacyl form.
 In plant phosphatidylinositol, e.g., Arabidopsis thaliana, palmitic acid is the main saturated fatty acid in position sn-1, while linoleic and linolenic acids are the main unsaturated components in position sn-2.
 Similarly in yeast, palmitic acid is in position sn-1 with oleic and palmitoleic acids in position sn-2 predominantly; the Amoebozoa have a C16 alkyl group in position sn-1 and cis-vaccenic acid in position sn-2.